Principles of Qualitative Market Research

 Upcoming Courses - Course Fee $1,325 US$

-Registration will close 1 week prior the class on October 12th.
+Registration will close 1 week prior to the class on May 3rd.

 After completing this RIVA course, you will receive a "Certificate of Completion" stating you have completed the coursework that was required of you.
 This is not the same as saying you are "certified" as a moderator/analyst/planner/facilitator.
 You may add this terminology to your resume: "Holds a Certificate of Completion in [NAME OF TRAINING COURSE], from the RIVA Training Institute."
 You cannot say you are a "Certified Researcher" because you have not completed a written exam or practicum.
 If you are interested in certification, please review RIVA's Master Moderator Certificate Program.